LeonBrindley/Warp-Coursework-2/README.md

 **CRSid: lpb32**

 This project determines the number of steps taken by an individual over a 10-second period.
 It then infers whether they are stationary, walking or running from this.
-The classification is determined using a four-step algorithm.
+The classification is determined using a four-step algorithm and a Freescale MMA8451Q accelerometer.

 **Step 1: Maximal Axis Detection**